RezvaniMahdi/Laravel--OnlinePublishingPlatform-/README.md

 this project is like medium website.

-on this project we have 2 types user
+on this project we have 2 types of users

 first normal user that can do :